First Presbyterian Church of Hollywood

-The First Presbyterian Church of Hollywood has had a significant impact on both the Presbyterian Church and evangelical Christianity around the world.
+The First Presbyterian Church of Hollywood is a Presbyterian Church (USA) congregation in the Hollywood neighborhood of Los Angeles, California that has had a significant impact on both the Presbyterian Church and evangelical Christianity around the world.

 The church was founded in 1903.
 A large brick gothic sanctuary was built in 1923, and seats 1,800, with a balcony on both sides and in the back.
-The church campus covers a full square block on Gower Street, one block north of Hollywood Boulevard and three blocks from the legendary intersection of Hollywood and Vine.
+The church campus covers a full square block on Gower Street, one block north of Hollywood Boulevard and three blocks from Hollywood and Vine.

+The church also founded "Grace Community Church of the Valley" as a mission, later to become Grace Community Church, which was pastored by John F. MacArthur from 1969 to his death in 2025.

 History

-1921–1941: Dr. Steward P. MacLennon

-Dr. Stewart P. MacLennon pastored the church from 1921–1941, and it was through his ministry that the sleepy Hollywood Church turned into a thriving mega-church in the 1920s, with its growth from 651 members in 1920 to 2370 members by 1930.
+Stewart P. MacLennan pastored the church from 1921 to 1941, and it was through his ministry that the Hollywood Church turned into a thriving mega-church in the 1920s, with its growth from 651 members in 1920 to 2370 members by 1930.
 A renowned preacher, he dreamed that it would be a center for Christian education and a "lighthouse" for the Word of God.
 In 1927 he met Henrietta Mears in Minneapolis and invited her to come and be a full-time Christian Education Director at the church.
-From 1928-1941 they worked together as a ministry team—his preaching and her teaching—developing a nationally known ministry.
-When he left, the Church called Dr. Louis H. Evans Sr. to be their pastor.
+From 1928 to 1941 they worked together as a ministry team—his preaching and her teaching—developing a nationally known ministry.
+When he left, the Church called Louis H. Evans Sr. to be their pastor.

-1941–1953: Dr. Louis H. Evans

-Dr. Henrietta Mears served as the Christian Education Director from 1928 until her death in 1963.
+Henrietta Mears served as the Christian Education Director from 1928 until her death in 1963.
 She became famous for growing the Sunday school from 400 to over 4000 in the first two-and-a-half years of ministry at the church.
 The Sunday school curriculum she created became the foundation for Gospel Light Press.
 Mears also founded the Forest Home Christian Conference Center in the San Bernardino Mountains.
-Though perhaps most significantly, Mears is remembered for mentoring over 400 men and women into full-time ministry, including: Richard C. Halverson, F. Dale Bruner, Darrell Guder, Donn Moomaw, Louis Evans Jr., Colleen Townsend Evans, Margaret Kerry, Bill Bright, and she encouraged and counseled Billy Graham.
+Mears is remembered for mentoring over 400 men and women into full-time ministry, including: Richard C. Halverson, F. Dale Bruner, Darrell Guder, Donn Moomaw, Louis Evans Jr., Colleen Townsend Evans, Margaret Kerry, Bill Bright, and she encouraged and counseled Billy Graham.

-“Hollywood Pres,” as it is informally known, grew to be the largest Presbyterian Church in the world during the tenure of Dr. Evans and Dr. Lindqust (below).

-Dr. Louis H. Evans was senior pastor from 1941 to 1953, during which time the membership grew from 1,400 to its peak of 8,900, according to the church's website.
+Louis H. Evans was senior pastor from 1941 to 1953, during which time the membership grew from 1,400 to its peak of 8,900, according to the church's website.
 Evans left to become “Minister at Large” for the Presbyterian Board of National Missions.